djperrone/SpaceAdventuresGL/README.md

 - Clone Repo
 - Run GenerateProjects.batch
 - Open generated Visual Studio Project and hit f5
-- WASD to move, left mouse click to fire ship
+- WASD to move, left mouse click to fire gun

 #### Currently In Progress:<br>
 The core part of the game runs and is playable but there are still more features I would like to add <br>